davidosomething/dotfiles/vim/README.md

   `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.
 - `:UpdateRemotePlugins` if installing/upgrading python-based plugins
-- `:CheckHealth` to see if the python3 setup and plugins are working. iTerm should use xterm-256color-italic terminfo if the backspace message is there.
+- `:CheckHealth` to see if the python3 setup and plugins are working.

 ### JavaScript Settings